tikisailor/reserveProtocolRibbonVaultCollateral/README.md

 ## How to get your vault shares from Ribbon Finance

-The steps in volved to claim your rEARN and rEARN-stETH tokens can be found [here](https://docs.ribbon.finance/theta-vault/how-to-transfer-vault-positions)
+The steps involved to claim your rEARN and rEARN-stETH tokens can be found [here](https://docs.ribbon.finance/theta-vault/how-to-transfer-vault-positions)